 And speaking of beating the living crap out of hordes of enemies, if you’ve got the least bit of experience with 2D action games, you’ll want to play on tough or hardcore, as normal will probably be a walk in the park for ya then.
 It certainly was for me, so it was a good thing that the difficulty can be at any time: crank it up to have your skills tested or lower it for a leisurely stroll through most battles – your choice.

-Now, believe it or not, but the fact that enemies respawn is actually beneficial to the player.
+Now, believe it or not, the fact that enemies respawn is actually beneficial to the player.
 They’re the only means by which items and coins can be acquired after all, and you’ll need plenty of both for various purposes.
 No matter how adept your combat skills may be, it would be wise not to underestimate the importance of your equipment, both defensive and offensive.
 Upgrading these items can be done either by way of crafting, or you could throw coins at shopkeepers instead; just remember to stock up on healing items too, as a dead Dust won’t be of use to anyone.

-Whether or not you feel like grinding, even though experience points, items and coins are all pretty important to progress, you’ll still be spending a lot of time slicing up enemies of different shapes and sizes.
+Whether or not you feel like grinding, even though experience points, items, and coins are all pretty important to progress, you’ll still be spending a lot of time slicing up enemies of different shapes and sizes.
 It can get a bit hectic since you’ll often face off against 4-5 opponents at a time, but as long as you keep a cool head and stay focused, you should have no problems landing successive hits, keeping that experience boosting chain going – just don’t get hit, or the bonus will be lost.

 But no matter how fun combat is, kicking ass and taking names will only do so much to entertain most.
 As such, it’s a good thing that both the exploration aspect and story elements in Dust: An Elysian Tail truly shine.
 Some might find Fidget’s finicky nature and urge to comment on everything a bit annoying, but not me.
 I found her presence thoroughly entertaining, especially when she decided to break the fourth wall, which was quite a common occurrence!
 She’s also nowhere near as annoying as Navi from Ocarina of Time, so even if you end up disliking her, remember – it could be much worse.

 Those who enjoy roaming the lands in search of fame and fortune will feel right at home in Dust: An Elysian Tail, as there’s plenty to do; even more so after acquiring the ability to power-slide like a rock star, kick up dust to create a storm and… other cool feats.
-Once you’ve had enough of that and feel like getting back to the story, one glance at the quest log will remind you right exactly what’s next on the agenda.
-I found this to be quite useful as I often ventured off on my own, taking the road less traveled.
+Once you’ve had enough of that and feel like getting back to the story, one glance at the quest log will remind you what’s currently on the agenda.
+I found this to be quite useful as I often ventured off on my own, taking the road less travelled.
 Ah, to be young and adventurous.

-Along the way you’ll get to meet quite a few people and here’s a shocker: most have a thing that they simply can’t do themselves, instead resorting to asking for your help!
+Along the way you’ll get to meet quite a few people and here’s a shocker: most have a thing that they simply can’t do themselves, instead of resorting to asking for your help!
 Lazy bums!
 But seriously, at least their requests are not trivial or boring, even if some are a bit… strange.
 You’re welcome to ignore their plea for help though, but who knows what might happen if you simply leave them to their misery?

-By the time my journey with Dust, Fidget and Ahrah had come to an end and the credits started rolling, I was left with a strange sensation of accomplishment.
+By the time my journey with Dust, Fidget, and Ahrah had come to an end and the credits started rolling, I was left with a strange sensation of accomplishment.
 According to my save, we had spent close to 10 hours together and what an adventure it had been.
-From the early hours where no one really knew what was going on and our goal was to get Dust’s memories back, all the way to the grand finale which… oh right, no spoilers!
+From the early hours when no one really knew what was going on and our goal was to get Dust’s memories back, all the way to the grand finale which… oh right, no spoilers!

-Instead, I would highly recommend picking up Dust: An Elysian Tail from Steam right now and make the trip through Falana yourself; and while that’s installing, how about reading the post-mortem of the XBLA version while listening to the soundtrack?
+Instead, I would highly recommend picking up Dust: An Elysian Tail from Steam right now and making the trip through Falana yourself; and while that’s installing, how about reading the post-mortem of the XBLA version while listening to the soundtrack?